javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 alert( Math.max(1, ...arr1, 2, ...arr2, 25) ); // 25
 ```

-Also, the spread operator can be used to merge arrays:
+Also, the spread syntax can be used to merge arrays:

 ```js run
 let arr = [3, 5, 1];